Monash-Emerging-Tech/mbest-boring-sim/README.md

 ## Description

 MBest Boring Simulator is a Unity-powered VR experience that virtualises Monash BEST’s tunnel boring machine ("Gaia 1").
-Visitors can pick up the model, spin it, toggle machine animations on/off, and view its three distinct layers, much like toggling floors in Google Maps.
+Visitors can pick up the model, spin it, toggle machine animations on/off, and view its 3 distinct layers, much like toggling floors in Google Maps.
 This build is for an upcoming showcase and also serves as a reusable demo for future MBEST and MNET collaborations.

 ---

 ## Features

 - **Layered Model**
-  Showcase the 3 layers of "Gaia 1".
+  - Showcase the 3 layers of "Gaia 1".
 - **Interactive Animations**
-  Machine animations which can be triggered on/off by the user.
+  - Machine animations which can be triggered on/off by the user.
 - **Grab & Inspect**
-  Pick up, move, and spin the model using VR controllers.
+  - Pick up, move, and spin the model using VR controllers.
 - **Performance-Optimised**
-  Optimised mesh complexity so it runs smoothly on VR headsets.
+  - Optimised mesh complexity so it runs smoothly on VR headsets.
 - **Toggle Views**
-  Click UI buttons to show/hide individual layers (user can select the layer they wish to view).
+  - Click UI buttons to show/hide individual layers (user can select the layer they wish to view).

 ---